AdobeDocs/journey-optimizer.en/help/using/personalization/lookup-aep-data.md

 >
 >For now, it is only available for testing purposes in the non-production sandbox you have provided to Adobe and for the datasets requested for the beta.

-Journey Optimizer allows you to leverage data from Adobe Experience Platform in the expression editor to [personalize your content](../personalization/personalize.md).
+Journey Optimizer allows you to leverage data from Adobe Experience Platform in the personalization editor to [personalize your content](../personalization/personalize.md).
 The steps are as follows:

-1. Open the expression editor, which is available in every context where you can define personalization such as messages.
-[Learn how to work with the expression editor](../personalization/personalization-build-expressions.md)
+1. Open the personalization editor, which is available in every context where you can define personalization such as messages.
+[Learn how to work with the personalization editor](../personalization/personalization-build-expressions.md)

 1. Navigate to the helper functions list and add the **datasetLookup** helper function to the code pane.